AndrejOrsula/drl_grasping/README.md

 pip3 install numpy scipy optuna seaborn stable-baselines3[extra] sb3-contrib open3d trimesh pcg-gazebo
 ```

-All other dependencies can be pulled from git ([drl_grasping.repos](drl_grasping.repos)) and built together with this repository (see instructions below).
+All other dependencies are pulled from git and built together with this repository, see [drl_grasping.repos](drl_grasping.repos) for more details.

+> In case you run into any problems along the way, check [Dockerfile](docker/Dockerfile) that includes the full instructions.

 ### Building

 Clone this repository and import VCS dependencies.
+Then build with [colcon](https://colcon.readthedocs.io).

 ```bash
 # Create workspace for the project